 Areas of Inquiry

-Natural Sciences (6 credits)—each course must meet goal e and either f or g (or both).
-Students must meet two goals with courses in two of the following disciplines: physical, biological, or environmental sciences.
+Natural Sciences (6 credits)—each course must meet both goals).
+Students must take two courses, one each in two of the following disciplines: physical, biological, or environmental sciences.
 [NS]

 - Understand and apply basic principles and concepts in the physical or biological sciences.

 - Explain and be able to assess the relationship among assumptions, method, evidence, arguments, and theory in scientific analysis.

 (Note: Use Degree Navigator to make sure you are completing courses in two different disciplines.)View courses certified for Natural Sciences [NS]

 Historical Analysis (3 credits) Students must take one course that meets these goals.
 [HST]